 Efficient — fast and accurate — auditory processing skills make sounding out easy and help the clarity and breadth of phonological vocabulary, essential reading skills.
 Dyslexia and auditory processing disorder symptoms often occur together for this reason.

 Learning Skills Impacted By APD

-Auditory processing disorder in teenagers is harder to detect, but their impact is no less severe.
-CAPD can undermine learning efficiency at every turn — lower grades, reading reluctance and/or weak reading comprehension, difficulty engaging or keeping up in class, all culminating in homework frustration.
+Auditory processing disorder in teenagers is harder to detect, but the impact is no less severe.
+It can cause inattentive ADD, it is often the cause of lower grades, reading reluctance and/or weak reading comprehension, difficulty engaging or keeping up in class, all culminating in homework frustration.